 We know that blog posts without images are not nearly as attractive as those with images and will suffer a lack of readership as a result.
 Very few bloggers have the time, resources and skills to go out and either shoot or commission original photography for every blog post they write.
 So stock photography is a necessary evil that almost every blogger will resort to at some point in time.Why do I say necessary evil?
 Well, as bloggers, we’ve all seen stock images in blogs, and most of us will have used them at some point or another, some of us maybe every day.
 But we have all seen images that look uncomfortable next to the associated content or are just too obvious.
 Poorly chosen, or poorly used stock photography, just seems cheesy or glib.
 At its worst, it can stop the reader in their tracks or fight the central message of the post.

-Some stock images are just downright weird or inappropriate for almost any purpose - there's even a blog dedicated to those.
+Some stock images are just downright weird or inappropriate for almost any purpose.
 And earlier this year, to promote the movie Unfinished Business, a set of deliberately cheesy images were created, which photoshopped the lead actors into existing stock images.

 So given that most bloggers have to use stock photography at some point, here are a few quick pointers to ensure that you get the best out of using stock images.